tomascharad/self-driving-car/CarND-Advanced-Lane-Lines/writeup_template.md

 I haven't still be able to use a state on which to save the last line calculated.
 Have to dive a bit deeper on how to pass a state to `clip1.fl_image`.

+I think that if I enable the line class as a state, then I could make a better prediction when the lanes are predicted to much abruptly from the past predictions, as for example in the end of the video.

+A failure on the pipeline might be caused by the threshold not detecting enough lane points, in that case, we will have no data for the curvate.